3d-paws/3D-PAWS-Particle-FullStation/docs/README_v39.md

-# 3D-PAWS Particle Full Station
+# 3D-PAWS Particle Full Station v39 and Before

 Last Updated: 2025-09-01

 ## Description

 This software is supported on a Particle Boron and Argon boards.
 It provides full weather station features.
 This document supports Version 39 and before.
-See README.md for Version 40.
+See [README.md](../README.md) for Version 40.

 ## Features